Citrus Fruits Increase Gut Bacteria That May Lower Depression Risk: Study

 Brain Chemicals Get a Boost

 Of the 15 microbial species linked with citrus intake, only F. prausnitzii had an effect on depression.
 Women with depression had significantly fewer of these bacteria than those without.
-The researchers extended their analysis to a separate cohort of men using biomarkers like gamma-aminobutyric acid (GABA) and serotonin—neurotransmitters linked to mood regulation.
+The researchers extended their analysis to a separate cohort of men using biomarkers such as gamma-aminobutyric acid (GABA) and serotonin—neurotransmitters linked to mood regulation.

 They found that higher levels of F. prausnitzii were associated with increased GABA and serotonin scores in this cohort as well, suggesting an inverse relationship with depression.